SRB75/CC-US-Medical-Insurance-Analysis/README.md

 # CC-US-Medical-Insurance-Analysis

 This project will review a sample of 1300 anonymous client files.
+All data is provided by CodeCademy and the project falls within their Python curriculum.
 The data includes:
  - Client Gender
  - Client Age
  - Client BMI (Body Mass Index)